 These can include anything from ‘What does your perfect day look like?’, ‘Write a letter to someone you need to forgive’, or ‘I couldn’t imagine living without…’

-Take a look at these 50 journaling prompts for self-discovery for more inspiration.
+Take a look at these 50 journaling prompts from Thought Catalog for more inspiration.

 6. Don’t be afraid to write about topics that feel uncomfortable

 If you’re someone who has become used to bottling difficult emotions up and avoiding them wherever possible, then a journal can be a great place to be honest and open with yourself about how you feel.